 goiter, and other growth and developmental problems.
 Thyroid enlargement (goiter) is one of the early signs of iodine deficiency.
 Not getting enough iodine is especially harmful for the developing brain, such as during pregnancy and in infants.
 This is why the American Thyroid Association recommends that pregnant and breastfeeding women take a daily prenatal supplement that contains iodine.

 The thyroid can also become enlarged if you have too much iodide in your diet, though this is rare in the US.
-This “toxic goiter” is caused by elevated concentrations of thyroid stimulating hormone (TSH).
+This toxic goiter is caused by elevated concentrations of thyroid stimulating hormone (TSH).
 This is often seen in people who eat a lot of seaweed, which can add a significant amount of iodide to the diet.
-Iodide levels up to 1 milligram (more than six times the RDA) appear to be safe.
+Iodide levels up to 1 milligram (more than 6 times the RDA) appear to be safe.